 The Terrace Houses in Ephesus Ancient City was inhabited by the most qualified social class people, therefore, the houses were also called “the house of the rich” or “palaces on the slope”.
 These houses were usually located close to administrative parts of the city.
-“Palatine Hill Houses” close to the imperial palace in Rome can be shown as an example of such a type of wealthy living style.
+“Palatine Hill Houses” close to the imperial palace in Rome can be shown as an example of such a type of wealthy lifestyle.

 Architectural Features of Terrace Houses Ephesus